They're moving! Plus, William gives up a very important role...

 A friend confessed, “Some people may question why William still won’t do as much as Princess Anne.”

 “He sees that Charles will probably be in his seventies before he becomes king and he doesn’t want to be seen as elbowing his father out the way.”

 The move to London will thrust the whole family further into the media spotlight.
 Kensington Palace confirmed the news.
 “The Duke and Duchess will increasingly base their family at Kensington Palace.
 Prince George will begin school in London in September and Princess Charlotte will also go to nursery and eventually school in London as well.”

 Like William, Kate has also tends to shy away from public attention.
 The Duchess only had visits and meetings on 63 days for the royal family last year.
 She also took part in royal tours to India and Bhutan, and Canada [CLICK HERE FOR PHOTOS].
 The Duchess is expected to increase her workload for the royal family in light of the Queen’s scaled back schedule.

-Part of the Duke and Duchess of Cambridge’s official work this year will include trips overseas.
-The Palace have announced that the couple will make an official visit to Poland and Germany this July, at the request of The Foreign and Commonwealth Office.
+Part of the Duke and Duchess of Cambridge’s official work this year has already included trips overseas.
+The couple have just returned from an official visit to Poland and Germany at the request of The Foreign and Commonwealth Office with Prince George and Princess Charlotte.
 Plus, the couple took an official trip to Paris earlier this year too.
 The trip to Paris would no doubt have been difficult for Prince William, as this year marks 20 years since his mother, Princess Diana, died in a horrific car crash in the city.

 The Duke and Duchess of Cambridge will be ‘increasingly’ based at their official London residence.
 However, the young family aren’t quite ready to give up the peace and privacy of their country abode.
 Kensington Palace revealed, “Their Royal Highnesses love their time in Norfolk and it will continue to be their home.”